chronicled/open-registry-drone-server/README.md

 Server for the Open Registry SDK

 # Description
-This example Express app showcases the ease of use with which the [Open-Registry-SDK](https://github.com/chronicled/open-registry-sdk) can be combined into existing applications to provide direct blockchain integration.
-In this app, we instantiate the SDK within the index file and inject it into the server.
-This then allows the app to lookup Things which we have previously regeristered through Ethereum (provided that we supply an identifying URN for the specific Thing) and verify their identity.
-In this application, we utilize this functionality in two main endpoints:`requestChallenge` and `verifyChallenge`.
+This example Express app showcases the ease of use with which the [Open-Registry-SDK](https://github.com/chronicled/open-registry-sdk) can be combined into existing applications to provide direct blockchain integration, allowing a developer to look up Things which have been previously registered through Ethereum and verify their identity.
+This way of conducting identity validation has a wide range of potential applications but in this app we use it to demonstrate machine access control for drones tagged with a BLE chip registered through the Open-Registry-SDK under a specific owner.

+## Scenario
+An increasingly automated world provides myriad exciting opportunities but not without new, unique challenges.
+Without human delivery drivers how does one know that a trusted party is trying to gain access to their home?
+This server supports a "smart gate" which can read a BLE tag (attached to a delivery drone), determine the identity from the chip and request the server to conduct the identity validation steps outlined below.
+If the drone passes validation the gate would open, allowing the drone to deliver it's payload.
+If not valid or the owner was not granted access, the gate would remain closed.

+In addition to Open-Registry-SDK usage the server provides a number of features illustrative of real-world use:
+- stores the list of known drone owners (via the `Registrants` model)
+- allows drone access to be toggled on or off (over HTTP via the `/registrants` endpoint or graphically on the settings page delivered through `/setttings`)

+# Open-Registry-SDK Usage
+This application primarily uses two features of the Open-Registry-SDK in two main endpoints:`requestChallenge` and `verifyChallenge`.

+## Request Challenge
-In the `requestChallenge` endpoint, a client supplies an identifying URN for an already registered Thing and the server will lookup the object's public key by using the Open-Registry-SDK.
-If a public key exists and it supports a challenge protocol which is specified in the `Utils` module, then the server generates a challenge and sends it back to the client.
-The client must then sign the challenge and send it back to the `verifyEndpoint` within a 5 minute time window.
+A client supplies an identifying URN for an already registered Thing and the server will look up the object's public key by using the Open-Registry-SDK.
+If a public key exists and it supports a common challenge protocol with the server, then the server generates a challenge and sends it back to the client.

+## Verify Challenge
+The client must then sign the challenge and send it back to the `verifyChallenge` endpoint.
 If the client does so, the server will again use the Open-Registry-SDK to verify that the signature that was returned is valid and responds to the client with the outcome of the test.

-This way of conducting identity validation has a wide range of potential applications.
-In this app, we used it to demonstrate an example of machine access control with drones.
-Each drone was tagged with a BLE chip which had been registered through the Open-Registry-SDK under a specific owner.
-This server then logs in memory the list of these drone owners under the `Registrants` model, whose access can be toggled on or off via manual requests to the `/registrants` endpoints or configured graphically on the settings page delivered through the `/setttings` endpoint.
-When a drone approaches a gate that can read the broadcasted BLE tag, it reads the identity from the chip and requests the server to conduct the identity validation steps outlined in the previous paragraph.
-If the drone passes validation, the gate would open for it.
-If it did not or the drone owner was not granted access, the gate would remain closed.

 # API Endpoints
 * [Registrants](#api_registrants)